medaqueno/boilerwork/src/app/Core/BC/Domain/Services/readme.md

-Contains Helper Services to Agreggates, as well as Specs, States or Invariant Checking as email uniqueness in a register process
+Contains Helper Services to Agreggates, as well as Specs, States or Invariant